9 Sights in León, Spain (with Map and Images)

 Show sight on map

-The Cathedral of Santa María de Regla de León is a temple of Catholic worship, episcopal seat of the diocese of León, Spain, consecrated under the invocation of the Virgin Mary.
-It was the first monument declared in Spain by Royal Order of August 28, 1844.
+The Cathedral of Santa María de Regla de León is a Roman Catholic church of worship, episcopal seat of the Diocese of León, Spain, consecrated under the title of the Virgin Mary.
+It was the first building to be declared a monument in Spain, by Royal Order of 28 August 1844.

 Wikipedia: Catedral de León (España) (ES), Website